 Explanation.— For the purpose of this section, terms “electronic mail” and “electronic mail message” means a message or information created or transmitted or received on a computer, computer system, computer resource or communication device including attachments in text, images, audio, video and any other electronic record, which may be transmitted with the message.

-What is stated in 66A which makes it so “vague” and “open to interpretation”?
+What is stated in Section 66A of IT which makes it so “vague” and “open to interpretation”?

 For the purpose of this Act we might concentrate on the following terms used in this section.
-Note the terms “grossly offensive”, “annoyance”, “inconvenience”, “hatred” etc. These terms are not explained or defined clearly in the context of the Section 66A.
+Note the terms “grossly offensive”, “annoyance”, “inconvenience”, “hatred” etc. These terms are not explained or defined clearly in the context of the Section 66A of IT.